hydroframe/hf_hydrodata/build_docs/source/point_data/index.rst

 Note that raw hourly data is saved in UTC while raw daily data is saved with respect to the local site time zone.

-*Coming soon*: the ability for a user to specify whether data gets returned in UTC or local time, regardless of how the raw data is structured.

 .. toctree::
    :maxdepth: 1